 The licence required the licensee to enter into a Joint Venture Agreement (JVA) with the Victorian racing industry (VRI) for the duration of the licence.
 Under the JVA, a share of the revenue from wagering and betting conducted under the licence is paid to the VRI to support thoroughbred, harness and greyhound racing.

 The VRI is a significant contributor to the Victorian economy.
-A industry study undertaken in 2013 found that racing provides almost $2.8 billion in economic contribution and supports over 26,000 full time equivalent jobs.
-The licence is a critical source of funding for the VRI and ensures the ongoing viability of racing in Victoria.
+An industry study undertaken in 2018 found that Victorian racing provides an annual economic contribution of more than $4.3 billion and supports more than 33,800 full-time equivalent jobs.